codenvibes/CS/01_CORE_CONCEPTS/NETWORKING FUNDAMENTALS/11 MAC ADDRESSES.md

-A **DEF-MAC address** (**M**edia **A**ccess **C**ontrol address) is a unique twelve-character hexadecimal number assigned to a device’s physical network interface — a microchip board built into the device’s motherboard.
-It is set at the factory where the device is made and cannot easily be changed.
+==A **DEF-MAC address** (**M**edia **A**ccess **C**ontrol address) is a unique twelve-character hexadecimal number assigned to a device’s physical network interface — a microchip board built into the device’s motherboard.
+It is set at the factory where the device is made and cannot easily be changed.==

-A MAC address is written in pairs of characters separated by colons (e.g., `a4:c3:f0:85:ac:2d`).
-The first six characters identify the manufacturer of the network interface, while the last six characters are a unique identifier for that specific device.
+==A MAC address is written in pairs of characters separated by colons (e.g., `a4:c3:f0:85:ac:2d`).
+The first six characters identify the manufacturer of the network interface, while the last six characters are a unique identifier for that specific device.==

 MAC addresses allow devices to be uniquely identified within a local network, like a Wi-Fi or Ethernet network.